 - Hires compared to spend

-To gauge whether or not those ads are worth the cost, you can monitor how many clicks they’re getting.
-If one ad is not getting many clicks but another is, you can stop the first campaign and divert funds to the second.
+To gauge whether or not those ads are worth the cost, monitor how many clicks they’re getting.
+If one ad is not getting many clicks but another is, stop the first campaign and divert funds to the second.